viGor027/ActionRecognition/README.md

 ## Process

-Backbone of the MobileNet network was used in this project.
+The project utilized the MobileNet network as its backbone.
+The process involved:

-At first, I was searching for optimal learning rate and number of layers and neurons at each layer, then after training some of the first versions of a model I looked at the confusion matrix, to correct the model's errors I decided to increase number of frames that is passed to a model for each sample.
-Given low memory capability further increasing of number of frames caused errors.
+1. Exploring optimal learning rates and determining the number of layers and neurons at each layer.
+2. Initial model versions were trained, and the confusion matrix was analyzed.
+To address model errors, I chose to increase the number of frames passed to the model for each sample.
-Instead, during training I chose to yield more samples of those classes, that were misclassified.
+3. Due to memory limitations in a home environment, further increasing the number of frames caused errors.
+Instead, I implemented a strategy during training to yield more samples of misclassified classes, optimizing learning from these instances.

 # Results